voiddata/notes/dsa/dp/atcoder/D-knapsack1/knapsack1.md

 <strong>
-One important take away is <br>
+One important take away is

+</strong>
-I am not able to think of a optimized approach from the first bruteforce approach implemented. <br>
+I am not able to think of a optimized approach from the first bruteforce approach implemented.

-So always think of a bruteforce solution with minimal variables being passed to the function. <br>
+So always think of a bruteforce solution with minimal variables being passed to the function.
 From this able to think of a memoization approach.

-</strong>
+### Intuition
+In the recursive memoized approach, the buffer table is being filled only for the necessary sub problems and not the complete buffer.